Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 	DesiredCapabilities dc = DesiredCapabilities.firefox();
 	dc.setCapability(FirefoxDriver.PROFILE, fp);
 	WebDriver driver = new RemoteWebDriver(dc);

+### Element is not clickable error while executing Selenium scripts?
+Exception thrown: "org.openqa.selenium.WebDriverException: Element is not clickable at point (411, 675).
+Other element would receive the click: ..."

+There are 3 reasons for this exception to occur -
+	### 1. The element is not visible to click.
+	You can use Actions or JavascriptExecutor for making it to click.

+	By Actions:

+		WebElement element = driver.findElement(By("element_path"));

+		Actions actions = new Actions(driver);

+		actions.moveToElement(element).click().perform();

+	By JavascriptExecutor

+		JavascriptExecutor jse = (JavascriptExecutor)driver;

+		jse.executeScript("scroll(250, 0)"); // if the element is on top.

+		jse.executeScript("scroll(0, 250)"); // if the element is on bottom.

+	OR

+		JavascriptExecutor jse = (JavascriptExecutor)driver;

+		jse.executeScript("arguments[0].scrollIntoView()", Webelement);

+	Then click on the element.

+	### 2. The page is getting refreshed before it is clicking the element.
+	In this case make the page to wait for few seconds.

+	### 3. The element is clickable but there is a spinner or overlay on top of it.
+	In this case, code will wait until the spinner or overlay disappears.

+		By overlayImage = By.id("loadingOverlaySpanID");

+		WebDriverWait wait = new WebDriverWait(driver, timeOutInSeconds);

+		wait.until(ExpectedConditions.invisibilityOfElementLocated(loadingImage));

 ### What are error collectors in Selenium?

 ### How do you capture screenshots in Selenium?